Top Hotels in Edinburgh You’ll Want to Book Immediately

 Bold and unapologetically extravagant, House of Gods is for those who love a bit of drama.

-Expect dark regal interiors, mirrored ceilings, AND they even have press for prosecco buttons in the room!
 It’s quite an experience… prepare yourself for a mildly sore head the next day!
 Book your stay here!

 Nearby Dining and Drinking: